Let's be honest — not every audience wants to hear from you.

 If the first sentence feels too smooth, rewrite it.
 Skeptical audiences can smell polish before you finish the second word.

-You don’t need full agreement — you just need one honest point of alignment.
+You don't need full agreement.
+You just need one honest point of alignment.

-It gives both sides something to stand on.
+A shared truth is a bridge.
+It gives both sides something to stand on before the harder conversation begins.

 "Everyone here wants work to feel easier."